glennblock/extensions/attachment.md

 The _attachment_ field in the response indicates that this item has an associated attachment.
 The _value_ of the attachment matches the _name_ attribute of the Content-Disposition header in one of the parts.

 ### Example
 Below is an example of a response containing attachments.
-The first part is a document which contains the list of contacts where each contact has an _attachment_ element.
+The first part is a document which contains the list of contacts where each contact has an avatar with an _attachment_ field.
 Then there are additional parts which are the actual attachments.
-Each one has a _name_ which the CollectionJson document uses as the key.
+Each attachment's filename corresponds to the value of the _attachment_ field for the item in  the CollectionJson document.

 ```
 content-type: multipart/mixed, boundary=AaB03x